grafana/grafana/docs/README.md

 ## Deploy changes to grafana.com

-When a PR is merged to master with changes in the `docs/sources` directory, those changes are automatically synced to the grafana/website repo and published to the staging site.
+When a PR is merged to main with changes in the `docs/sources` directory, those changes are automatically synced to the grafana/website repo and published to the staging site.

 Generally, someone from marketing will publish to production each day: so as long as the sync is successful your docs edits will be published.
 Alternatively, you can refer to [publishing to production](https://github.com/grafana/website#publishing-to-production-grafanacom) if you'd like to do it yourself.